drewpagnotta/Machine_Learning_Trading_Bot/README.md

 <img width="435" alt="Screen Shot 2022-10-09 at 11 38 30 PM" src="https://user-images.githubusercontent.com/108194033/194804316-18ad225a-11f9-489a-9fb2-a3bf52f7bbd8.png">

 ### Conclusions of the 3-month timeframe with adjusted SMAs:
-We increased the precision and F1 Score and had nearly a perfect recall score.
-This strategy appears to give us the best results, as the chart clearly shows our cumulative returns are higher.
+We increased the precision and F1 Score and had nearly a perfect recall score, however this strategy shows significantly less cumulative returns.